-Regular monitoring discovers the defects and issues which have an impact on the environment.
-The ECO educates workers on equipment maintenance measures to prevent air pollution and conducts weekly inspections to ensure control and compliance with local environmental standards and regulations.
+Regular inspection and monitoring allows for defects and issues which have an impact on the environment to be discovered and addressed promptly.
+The ECO educates workers on equipment maintenance measures to prevent air pollution and conducts weekly inspections to ensure control and compliance with Singapore environmental standards and regulations.
 Posters regarding the exposure to harmful substances are displayed at site; to remind workers of its effects and the need to keep containers of chemicals and oils closed.